neuefische/wd-flipped-classroom-curriculum/sessions/nextjs-basics-and-routing/README.md

 - [ ] Show the [Next.js website](https://nextjs.org/)

+> The website is constantly updated.
+Especially with all the new features that will be added in version 13.
+> To use the website view to explain the following features use [this snapshot](https://web.archive.org/web/20221129052839/https://nextjs.org/) taken when the following part was written.

   > "The React Framework for Production"

 - [ ] Point out that Next.js uses React and we continue to write React code as we did before